AliEren04/Simple-Calculator-First-Programming-Project/README.md

+## Abot Project 📁
+This was my first project when started to learning  programming with javascript.

 ## 🚀 About Me
  * I’m a self-taught backend developer with a strong passion for programming and building efficient, scalable systems.
 At 20 years old, I’m constantly learning and improving my skills in backend technologies, and I currently study Software Engineering  at Canterbury Christ Church University.